Navy Medicine Readiness and Training Unit Groton Conducts Change of Charge Ceremony

 |0

-This work, Navy Medicine Readiness and Training Unit Groton Conducts Change of Charge Ceremony [Image 3 of 3], by LT Sydney Wall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy Medicine Readiness and Training Unit Groton Conducts Change of Charge Ceremony, by LT Sydney Wall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Navy Medicine Readiness and Training Unit Groton Conducts Change of Charge Ceremony